Aminetr14/Projet-microservices/README.md

 # microservice_project

-this my project  microservice architecture pattern using nodejs , Mongo Db  , grpc , Rest , GraphQL and Kafka Thanks to MR Gontara Salah which has inspired and given really good knowledge for setting up this project.
+#0a192fthis my project  microservice architecture pattern using nodejs , Mongo Db  , grpc , Rest , GraphQL and Kafka
+Thanks to MR Gontara Salah which has inspired and given really good knowledge for setting up this project.

 # Conception